calm/TSHAlphaVideos/README.md

 You'll want to start with an .mov file that has alpha-channel.
 AVPlayer would play this file directly, but doing so would likely require bundling or downloading a very large file -- movs with alpha can often approach 100MB per minute or more.

 Export your .mov premultiplied (matted) from AfterEffects or your video rendering software of choice.
+(In AfterEffects, choose the Animation codes which supports alpha, not H264 or any of the others)

 Then, with `alpha_video.rake` in your rake path, run